My Biggest Mistakes in Life and What I Learned From Them

 Going to College and Not Into a Trade

 Choosing whether or not to go to college is one of the biggest forks in the road that most of us will face.
 I would just say no to college and opt to learn a skilled trade.

 I was a good student but had no interest in attending college.
-Completely unlike my math-, science-, and sports-oriented older siblings, I was an artsy, creative type who wanted to go into fashion design or hairdressing or become a chef.
+Completely unlike my math-, science-, and sports-oriented older siblings, I was an artsy, creative type who wanted to become a fashion designer, hairdresser, or chef.
 But my mother told me that working with my hands was lower class.
 According to her, I people would always treat me poorly — like a servant.
 I remember my brother pulling me aside and lecturing me about how I needed to go to college, even if the school was one of the hippie-dippie colleges my parents weren’t thrilled about.

 A bachelor’s degree does not get you far in today’s world, and I wouldn’t invest four years of my life and tuition money for one.

 If the career you know you want requires a college education, by all means go for it.
 Hopefully it’s in a STEM field, and you do a second major that’s your fun passion project.
 But if you feel the slightest hesitation, take at least a year off and explore your options.
 If you want long-term job stability, go into something that cannot be outsourced overseas.
 A factory worker in China or someone in a call center in India can’t fix your air-conditioner when it’s 95 degrees in Miami in July.
 Jobs in which you make or repair something essential have longevity.
 Even if robots have replaced many assembly-line workers, we’re still a long way from having one come to your home to fix that AC unit.